ebikatsudon/VTubeStudio/Record-Animations.md

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/record_animation_1.png]]

 After the recording is finished, you will be presented with the animation config screen.
+You can toggle individual parameters on and off to include/exclude them from the final animation.
+The slider lets you choose how much the animation for the selected parameter should be smoothed.
+The curve preview window will show the final animation curve for that parameter in red and the raw data in gray.
+The red dots mark the curve segment end points.
+If you plan to use the animation in the _Live2D Cubism Animator_, making sure that the curves look good and have a reasonable amount of points is important.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/record_animation_2.png]]

+After choosing a filename and saving, the animation will be saved as `<name>.motion3.json` in the same folder you've used for your other animations or next to the model file if you have no other animations.

+## Re-importing Animations into Live2D

+asd